How do I sign up for MTD for Income Tax?

 For many self-employed individuals and landlords, MTD for Income Tax means the eventual end of reporting income annually via the Self Assessment system.
 Instead, these taxpayers will have to:

-• finalise their business income annually by submitting a final declaration
+- finalise their income annually by submitting a final declaration

 The initiative will be introduced in three key phases.